-This is why companies who are currently implementing strategies of attraction, and of hiring and retention of human talent, must consider the compliance with several regulations, laws and legal rules that contribute to the creation of a healthy and to productive labor environment, and especially the reduction of the risk of labor and civil complaints, as well as penalties imposed by labor and administrative authorities.
+This is why companies who are currently implementing strategies of attraction, and of hiring, and retention of human talent, must consider compliance with several regulations, laws, and legal rules that contribute to the creation of a healthy and productive labor environment, especially the reduction of the risk of labor and civil complaints, as well as penalties imposed by labor and administrative authorities.

 1. RULES AGAINST LABOR DISCRIMINATION.
 Mexican Constitution.
 Federal Labor Law.
 Federal Law for the Elimination and Prevention of discrimination.
 International Employment Agreement 111 regarding employment discrimination.
 Mexican Official Regulation 025 regarding Employment Equality.
 Federal Criminal Code, among others.

-Such legislation protects the principles of equality and non-discrimination as well as prohibit the labor exclusions based on ethnic origin, nationality, gender, age, disability, sexual orientation, social condition, religion, civil status or any other condition contrary to human dignity.
+Such legislation protects the principles of equality and non-discrimination as well as prohibit labor exclusions based on ethnic origin, nationality, gender, age, disability, sexual orientation, social condition, religion, civil status, or any other condition contrary to human dignity.

-Liability for the noncompliance of such rules.
-Labor claims, administrative fines up to 5000 UMAS (Unit of Measurement and Update Unit equivalent to $75.49 pesos, Mexican currency per UMA), per each incident of non-compliance, civil claims and application of reparation measures and payment of damages, as well as criminal complaints.
+Liability for noncompliance with such rules.
+Labor claims, administrative fines up to 5000 UMAS (Unit of Measurement and Update Unit equivalent to $75.49 pesos, Mexican currency per UMA), per each incident of noncompliance, civil claims and application of reparation measures and payment of damages, as well as criminal complaints.

 2. REGULATION FOR THE PROTECTION OF PERSONAL DATA.
 Federal Law for the Protection of Personal Data in Possession of Individuals and the corresponding Regulations (“Data Law”).

-It protects the use and safeguarding of the information that is requested from candidates of employment and later of employees, through the privacy notice and other factors.
+It protects the use and safeguarding of the information that is requested from candidates for employment and later of employees, through privacy notice and other factors.

 Actions that need to be taken by the employer: Such rules should be complied with in the preparation and execution of the recruitment and hiring phases, among others, as well as in the labor application, the employment offer, and the labor agreement.
 The employer should have the updated privacy notice and comply with the obligation to safeguard and administrate the information obtained in a confidential manner and in accordance with Data Law.

-Noncompliance liability: Warning and penalties of up to 320,000 UMAS, depending on the type of infringement of this regulations.
+Noncompliance liability: Warning and penalties of up to 320,000 UMAS, depending on the type of infringement of these regulations.

-3. REGULATION FOR THE TYPICAL LABOR HIRING.
+3. REGULATION FOR TYPICAL LABOR HIRING.
 Federal Labor Law.